U. S. Horticultural Research Laboratory

 I use molecular, cellular, and statistical knowledge for the use and development of in vitro methods for plant breeding and horticultural applications, with a specific emphasis on citrus.
 In vitro methods are useful for creating plant types that are difficult or impossible to create using conventional methods.
 Application examples include transgenics, single-cell derived mutants, haploids and dihaploid homozygotes, parasexual hybrids, plastid and mitochondrial cybrids, triploids and other polyploids, pathogen-free germplasm, mass clonal propagation, and germplasm storage and conservation.

 B.S. in Horticulture (Plant Breeding & Genetics) - The Pennsylvania State University

 Ph.D. in Plant Breeding & Genetics - Michigan State University

-I started a volunteer program that includes projects that are diverse and vary in time commitments (1-4 hours per week), complexity, type, and most importantly, interesting.
-They include a range of laboratory, computer, and greenhouse activities.
-If you have an interest in horticulture, plant breeding, genetics, plant tissue culture, or science in general feel free to contact me for additional details.
+I started a volunteer program that includes projects that are diverse and vary in time commitments, complexity, type, and most importantly, interesting.
+Projects include a range of laboratory, computer, and greenhouse activities.
+If you have an interest in horticulture, plant breeding, genetics, plant tissue culture, or science in general contact me for additional details.